What is Nystagmus?

 Maintaining a healthy diet, exercising regularly, and managing stress can all help improve overall health and reduce symptoms of nystagmus.

 It's important to remember that everyone's experience with nystagmus is different, and what works for one person may not work for another.
-Working with an optometrist or opthalmologist can help identify the best strategies and treatments for managing nystagmus on an individual basis.
+Working with an optometrist or ophthalmologist can help identify the best strategies and treatments for managing nystagmus on an individual basis.